-A reasonable accommodation is a change in a rule, policy, practice, or service that allows a person with a disability to have an equal opportunity to use and enjoy a home.
-Examples of reasonable accommodations include:
+Reasonable accommodations are a change, exception or adjustment to a rule, policy, practice or service that is necessary for a person with a disability to have an equal opportunity to use and enjoy a dwelling.

 Reasonable accommodations require that a person has a disability and that there is a nexus between a person’s disability-related symptom(s) and the reasonable accommodation.

 Commonly requested reasonable accommodations include:

 - Limited mobility requiring an assigned parking space

 - Difficulty seeing requiring a service animal

 - Difficulty regulating emotions requiring an emotional support animal

 - Difficulty with decision-making requires that communications are in writing and/or copied to a representative

 - Difficulty with changes to the day-to-day schedule requires 48-hour written notice before other parties enter the unit

 - Receipt of Social Security Disability Insurance (SSDI) requires a later rent due date